LEARNAcademy/syllabus/cat-tinder/connecting/fetch-update.md

-# Cat Tinder Fetch for Edit Functionality
+# Cat Tinder Fetch for Update Functionality

 ## Overview
 - It is time to update a cat in our database!